Supermarkets in Portugal: Which is best in 2023?

 2. Glovo: Glovo is like Deliveroo in the UK.

-3. Bold Food: A cheap alternative to Uber eats, same restaurants and options, they also do Bold a private taxi alternative like Uber.
+3. Bold Food: A cheap alternative to Uber Eats, with the same restaurants and options, they also do Bold, a private taxi alternative like Uber.

-4. Just Eat: Delivery service that allows you to order from a wide range of restaurants and have the food delivered to you.
+4. Just Eat is a delivery service that allows you to order from a wide range of restaurants and have the food delivered to you.

 5. Takeaway: Food delivery to you for all the above.
 Personally, I have never tried it.